cmacmackin/markdown-include/README.md

 ##Installation
-Place the ``markdown_include`` directory somewhere in your PYTHONPATH.
+This module can now be installed using ``pip``.

-Hopefully in the near future this module will be available on PyPI and can be installed using pip.
+    pip install markdown-include

 ##Usage